duyleovn/QA-test/README.md

 </body>
 </html>

-2. Write a code to sum up the first 1000 numbers.
+2.Write a code to sum up the first 1000 numbers.
 You can use any language. public class Main
 {
     public static void main(String[] args)